UMAprotocol/docs/docs/build-walkthrough/mint-locally.md

 ---
-title: Minting Tokens Locally with the Truffle Console
+title: Creating an EMP with the Truffle Console
-sidebar_label: With Truffle (locally)
+sidebar_label: Deploying an EMP with the Truffle Console
 ---

 This tutorial will show you how to create synthetic tokens from the command line using UMA’s synthetic token template.
 Before beginning this tutorial, please make sure your environment is set up correctly by following the instructions in the setup [guide](developers/setup.md).
 After completing this section, you should: